Victorian House Renovation – 14 Steps You Must Follow

 3. Restore/Replace sash windows

-If your original Victorian windows are in reasonable condition, it may be possible to restore them.
+If your original Victorian windows are in reasonable condition, it may be possible to restore them, which helps preserve original details such as period glass, sash cords, and decorative mouldings.

-If refurbishing them is neither viable or desirable t, remember that planning permission is almost always required for window replacement, especially if your house is located in a conservation area.
+If refurbishing them is neither viable or desirable, remember that planning permission is almost always required for window replacement, especially if your house is located in a conservation area.

 4. Work on the floor